-TWIA policy growth was relatively stable from 1971-2005, when multiple hurricanes along the Gulf Coast prompted the voluntary market to reevaluate exposures in coastal areas, including Texas.
-TWIA policy count doubled between 2005-2007 and grew at a more moderate 2% annual rate starting in 2008.
-Policies have steadily decreased since 2015.
-During this time, TWIA developed depopulation programs as authorized by SB 900 to assist TWIA policyholders in obtaining coverage from the private insurance market and to reduce its exposure.
-Under both programs, participating insurers must file rates with and have forms approved by the Texas Department of Insurance (TDI) and sign Nondisclosure and Participation Agreements (NDA) to obtain electronic access to TWIA policyholder data.
+Legislation passed in 2015 authorized TWIA to develop depopulation programs to assist TWIA policyholders in obtaining coverage from the private insurance market and to reduce its exposure following a period of policy growth between 2005-2015.
+Under TWIA's depopulation programs, participating insurers must file rates with and have forms approved by the Texas Department of Insurance (TDI) and sign Nondisclosure and Participation Agreements (NDA) to obtain electronic access to TWIA policyholder data.